TargiX/nuxt-flux/deploy-fix.md

 - Added `prisma generate` to the postinstall script
 - This ensures Prisma client is generated automatically during `pnpm install`

-### 2. Enhanced Nitro configuration in nuxt.config.ts
+### 2. Simplified Nitro configuration in nuxt.config.ts
-- Added `experimental.wasm: true` for better Prisma support
+- Removed problematic CommonJS and externals configurations that were causing build errors
-- Updated CommonJS plugin to include both paths: `/node_modules/@prisma/client/` and `/generated/prisma/client/`
+- Kept minimal configuration to avoid module resolution conflicts with Prisma
-- Added `externals.inline: ['@prisma/client']` to properly bundle Prisma
+- Relies on the postinstall script for proper Prisma client generation

 ### 3. Simplified deployment workflow
 - Removed redundant `npx prisma generate` steps since postinstall handles it